Brian Wilson: Exhibition Centre, Liverpool

-He enters the stage with some gusto, and says “Hello Liverpool!” like he is genuinely happy to be here.
-He wastes no time in giving the audience exactly what they want.
+He enters the stage with some gusto, and says “Hello Liverpool!” like he is genuinely happy to be here, and wastes no time in giving the audience exactly what they want.
 “We’re gonna open with an old Beach Boys song called California Girls!”

 Opening with the first song he ever wrote on LSD somehow felt proper for a celebration of Pet Sounds.
 It also set a precedent for the first half of the show – a breeze through Beach Boys classics, fan favourites and deep cuts.
 For a band that could have easily been dismissed as a novelty act after a couple of years, you can’t help but marvel at how well much of the material stands up.

-They frontload the show with hits; I Get Around, Little Deuce Coupe, Surfer Girl and In My Room come in quick succession, before they delve deeper into the songbook.
+They frontload the show with I Get Around, Little Deuce Coupe, Surfer Girl and In My Room, before they delve deeper into the songbook.
 1965’s Salt Lake City and a handful of songs from the Wild Honey album were unexpected but welcome additions.

 What makes Brian’s band so special right now is the inclusion of Beach Boys co-founder Al Jardine.
 His presence means there are more founding Beach Boys on stage than there are in the actual Beach Boys these days.

 Jardine takes the lead for much of the show, and introduces his son Matt, who takes the falsetto vocals that Brian can no longer sing, hitting unnatural notes whenever he opens his mouth.
 His lead on the glorious Phil Spector-inspired Don’t Worry Baby dropped jaws around the arena.